marc2k3/rtfm/docs/docs/namespaces/plman.md

 !!! note
-	You can only remove a playlist lock if it's owned by `JScript Panel 64`.
+	You can only remove a playlist lock if it's owned by `JScript Panel`.
 You can check this with [plman.GetPlaylistLockName](#plmangetplaylistlocknameplaylistindex).
 See
 	[plman.AddPlaylistLock](#plmanaddplaylistlockplaylistindex-mask) for an example.